 Cranston also lands himself in hot water twice when the villains circumvent his ability to cloud mens' minds.
 The first time happens in Dr. Lane's lab when one of Shiwan's men begins shining a flashlight around the room, discovering him when the light falls on him and makes him cast a shadow.
 The second time happens when he tracks down Farley Claymore to a pressure testing chamber, thinking he's been brainwashed into helping Shiwan; the latter starts filling the tank with water, and spots Cranston by looking for signs of water flowing around a person's legs.
 He ends up getting shot on both occasions.

 In X-Men, Mystique's shapeshifting isn't quite perfect.
 Her eyes flare yellow if she loses her concentration, for example, and she can't quite mimic the smell of others (making her particularly vulnerable to Wolverine's sense of smell).
-Also, she can't seem to shapeshift out the scars Wolverine leaves on her.

 Early Terminators (mentioned in The Terminator) could be recognized easily due to their rubber skin.
 Because of that the T-800 has an organic coating, but can still be recognized by man's best friend.

 The T-1000 in Terminator 2: Judgment Day could imitate anything it touched, within certain limitations.
 However, when it's too hot, its mimicking technology got a bit... twitchy.
 Beyond that, your only clues are his precise movements from the Uncanny Valley Acting School, and a Bluff the Impostor moment when he's imitating John's foster mother.
 The dog trick works on the T-1000 as well.
 Probably because it can imitate shape but not smell.